Remedies

 2. Spearmint tea

+Spearmint tea is the internet's most well-loved PCOS tea.
 Go onto TikTok and you’ll find people preaching about very specific spearmint tea benefits for PCOS.
 Advocates say it can fight everything from hormonal acne to unwanted facial and body hair, or hirsutism.
-So, what’s the science behind the internet lore?

-A 2020 review of 10 human trials showed spearmint tea reduced free testosterone levels and improved luteinising hormone (LH) and follicle-stimulating hormone (FSH) levels.
+A 2020 review of 10 trials showed spearmint tea reduced free testosterone levels and improved luteinising hormone (LH) and follicle-stimulating hormone (FSH) levels.
 Luteinising hormone triggers ovulation while follicle stimulating hormone is responsible for egg production in the ovaries.
 These findings may suggest spearmint is a potential fertility tea.

 During my search, however, I couldn’t find any recent research supporting the claim that spearmint tea cures acne.
 Of course, this might change because, in 2019, researchers in Plant Foods for Human Nutrition called for further research into the preventative health benefits of herbal teas like spearmint tea.

+For me, I drink a mint tea combination - a mix of peppermint and spearmint.
+I’ve noticed an improvement in unwanted body hair and my skin has totally cleared.
 Though, I’ve also made major changes to my diet and lifestyle.
 For example, I limit simple or refined carbs, and I exercise regularly.
 My skin was at its worst when I ate tons of fast food and was largely inactive.
 Don't get me wrong, I'm not at the gym every day.
 Still, I'm engaging in some physical activity most days, even if that's 10 minutes of yoga.
 Remember even a brief exercise slot is better than nothing.

 For more on the benefits, brands, and dosage, check out my blog post on spearmint tea for PCOS.